 In addition to checking in regularly, the use of an easy tenant reporting system for tenants, or tenant portal, helps encourage swift reporting of small problems before they lead to costly fixes.
 Ideally, your renters will report any issue to you without delay, but giving them a fast and simple way to do so helps ensure that tenants who may be a little lazy or too busy to give you a call will take the time to tell you about potential issues.

 Maintaining a good relationship with your renters is essential in building a lucrative rental business with tenants who stay for years.
 When tenants move in, let them know upfront exactly what your expectations are and ensure them that you are there for them.
 To be honest, you want to give them their security deposit back because the alternative means you face repairs and other costs.
 Be honest with tenants about this.
 Tell your renters that you are always available to address problems and try to understand whether a problem is the renter’s fault or not.
 Unreported problems do compound, so if they let you know as soon as possible, it is a benefit to all parties involved.

 Selecting quality tenants is always an important factor in preventing damages to your rental.
 But it is essential to realize that tenants will never be as interested as a landlord or property manager is in the maintenance of the investment.
 By accepting this and giving tenants simple ways to report problems, you can encourage tenants to give more care to their rental.
 Make sure that you respond in a timely manner to all your tenants’ maintenance requests.
 Ensuring the experience is easier for the tenant will only encourage them to report issues as they arise.

-Reach out to the property management team at Bay Management Group for assistance in protecting your rental properties from damage by negligent tenants.
+Reach out to the property management team at Bay Property Management Group Montgomery County for assistance in protecting your rental properties from damage by negligent tenants.
 We have faced many tenant-landlord scenarios and have the expertise to help you take preventive measures.